Director, Seasonal Forecasting

 Week Two

-With predicted persistent mostly mixed to negative geopotential height anomalies across the Arctic and mixed geopotential height anomalies across the mid-latitudes this period (Figure 8), the AO will likely remain positive this period (Figure 1).
-With predicted weak but mostly negative pressure/geopotential height anomalies across Greenland (Figure 8), the NAO will likely be positive this period as well.
+With predicted mostly mixed geopotential height anomalies across the Arctic and mixed geopotential height anomalies across the mid-latitudes this period (Figure 8), the AO will likely remain neutral this period (Figure 1).
+With predicted weak and mixed pressure/geopotential height anomalies across Greenland (Figure 8), the NAO will likely be near neutral this period.

 Figure 8.

-Persistent troughing/negative geopotential height anomalies across Western Russia will spread into Northern Europe with ridging/positive geopotential height anomalies across Southern Europe this period (Figure 8).
-This pattern should favor normal to above normal temperatures across Southern Europe with normal to below normal temperatures across Northern Europe including the UK this period (Figures 9).
-Troughing/negative geopotential height anomalies are predicted to persist across Western Russia and extending into Western Siberia with ridging/positive geopotential height anomalies across Central, Eastern and Southern Asia this period (Figure 8).
-The predicted pattern favors normal to below normal temperatures across Western Russia, western Kazakhstan, Western Siberia and northern India with normal to above normal temperatures across Central, Southern and Eastern Asia including Pakistan and Afghanistan with this period (Figure 9).
+The persistent pattern of troughing/negative geopotential height anomalies across Northern Europe with ridging/positive geopotential height anomalies across Southern Europe is predicted to continue this period (Figure 8).
+This quasi-zonal pattern should favor normal to above normal temperatures across much of Europe with the possible exception of normal to below temperatures across the UK this period (Figures 9).
+Persistent ridging/positive geopotential height anomalies are predicted weaken across Asia with residual weak troughing/negative geopotential height anomalies across Siberia and into Eastern Asia this period (Figure 8).
+The predicted pattern favors normal to above normal temperatures widespread across Asia including Pakistan with normal to below normal temperatures across Western and Central Siberia, Eastern China, Afghanistan and India this period (Figure 9).

 Figure 9.

-Ridging/positive geopotential height anomalies are predicted to become centered in the Central US with weak troughing/negative geopotential height anomalies spreading across Alaska and Northern Canada this period (Figure 8).
-This pattern supports widespread normal to above normal temperatures across much of Southern Canada and the US with normal to below normal temperatures across Alaska and Northern Canada this period (Figure 9).
+Ridging/positive geopotential height anomalies centered Hudson Bay are predicted to dominate North America with weak troughing/negative geopotential height anomalies across the Southeastern US this period (Figure 8).
+This pattern supports widespread normal to above normal temperatures across Alaska, Canada and the US with normal to below normal temperatures mostly limited to the Southeastern US this period (Figure 9).

 Figure 10.

-Troughing will support new rainfall across Scandinavia, Siberia, parts of Northeast Asia, Northern India and the Tibetan Plateau with otherwise mostly dry conditions widespread across Europe and Asia and near normal precipitations in Pakistan and Afghanistan this period (Figure 10).
-Troughing will support new rainfall across Alaska, Western Canada and parts of the Central and Eastern US with otherwise mostly dry conditions widespread across Canada and the US this period (Figure 10).
+Troughing will support new rainfall across parts of Northeast Asia, Central China, Northern India and the Tibetan Plateau with otherwise mostly dry conditions widespread across Europe and Asia and near normal precipitation in Afghanistan and Pakistan this period (Figure 10).
+Troughing will support new rainfall along the Gulf of Mexico with otherwise mostly dry conditions widespread across Canada and the US this period (Figure 10).

 Longer Term